TugboatQA/docs/configuring-tugboat/index.md

 ## Commands

-While strictly optional, service commands are arguably the most important part of the configuration file.
+While technically optional, service commands are arguably the most important part of the configuration file.
 This is the set of commands that Tugboat should run in a service container while creating a preview.

 The service commands are separated into a set of stages: `init`, `update`, and `build`.
 Each stage is an optional set of commands that Tugboat should run